Professors: Hervé Abdi, Peter Assmann, James C. Bartlett, Thomas Campbell, Sandra Bond

 Students will elect 4 courses from masters and doctoral offerings.
 Any core course (listed above) may count as an advanced elective, though it cannot count both as a core course and as an elective.

-Independent Study/Research or Practical Internship (6 SCH)
+Independent Study/Research (6 SCH)